pjwilcoxen/satc/README.md

 ## Virtual

-Class for agents connected to the communications network but not connected directly to the power grid.
+Abstract class for agents connected to the communications network but not connected directly to the power grid.